barbarer/py4e-int/_sources/classes-basics/MixedUpCode_orig.rst

     =====
           total += quantity * self.price_dict[item]
     =====
-        return round(total, 2)
+        return float('{:.2f}'.format(total))

-.. activecode:: Classes_Basic_Carts_ac
+.. activecode:: Classes_Basic_Cart1_ac
    :autograde: unittest

-   Write a class ``Carts`` with an initializer method, an add_item method, and a calculate_total method.
-The initializer method should have two attributes: 1) a dictionary called price_dict with keys as product names and values as the product price, and 2) an empty list called cart_list that will contain tuples in the format (item, quantity).
+   Create a class ``Cart`` that takes in a dictionary price_dict with keys as product names and values as the product price.
+The initializer method also creates a new empty list called cart_list that will contain tuples in the format (item, quantity).
+The class also has an add_item and a calculate_total method.
 The add_item method will take in an item and quantity you wish to purchase and append those to the cart.
 The calculate_total method should calculate and return the total amount of your purchase for all of the items in your cart.
+For example, when ``c = Cart({“Notebook”: 1.99, “Pen”: 2.50, “Paper”: 1.00})`` and a user wants to purchase 3 pens by calling c.add_item("Pen", 3), then print(c.calculate_total) would print ``7.50`` as a float.
    ~~~~
-   class Carts:
+   class Cart:
         #write code here

+   c = Cart({"Notebook": 1.99, "Pen": 2.50, "Paper": 1.00})
+   c.add_item("Pen", 3)
+   print(c.calculate_total())

    ====
    from unittest.gui import TestCaseGui
    class myTests(TestCaseGui):

        def testOne(self):
-           c = Carts()
+           c = Cart({"Banana": 0.19, "Apple": 1.79, "Blueberries": 3.99, "Strawberries": 4.98})
            c.add_item("Banana", 5)
            c.add_item("Strawberries", 1)
            self.assertEqual(c.cart_list, [('Banana', 5), ('Strawberries', 1)], "Checking that all items were added to the cart")